Charmed-strange tetraquarks and their decays in a potential quark model: Framework

 \subsection{Rearrangement decay}

-With the eigenstates obtained in the previous Section, we can calculate the rearrangement decays of the $cs\bar{n}\bar{n}$ and $cn\bar{s}\bar{n}$ systems in a quark-exchange model~\cite{Barnes:2000hu}.
-The transition operators can be extracted from the quark-quark and quark-antiquark interactions $V_{ij}$ via the quark rearrangement.
+With the eigenstates obtained in the previous section, we may estimate the rearrangement decays of the $cs\bar{n}\bar{n}$ and $cn\bar{s}\bar{n}$ systems in a quark-exchange model~\cite{Barnes:2000hu}.
+The transition operators are extracted from the quark-quark and quark-antiquark interactions via the quark rearrangement.
 The decay amplitude $\mathcal{M}(A\to BC)$ of a tetraquark state is described by

-where $A$ stands for the initial tetraquark state, $BC$ stands for the final hadron pair.
-The potentials $V_{ij}$ between quarks are taken from the Hamiltonian. $M_A$ is the mass of the initial state, while $E_B$ and $E_C$ are the energies of the final states $B$ and $C$, respectively, in the initial-hadron-rest system.
+where $A$ stands for the initial tetraquark state, $BC$ stands for the final hadron pair. $V_{ij}$ are the potentials between inner quarks of final hadrons $B$ and $C$, they are taken the same as that of the potential model given in Eq.~(\ref{vcon}). $M_A$ is the mass of the initial state, while $E_B$ and $E_C$ are the energies of the final states $B$ and $C$, respectively, in the initial-hadron-rest system.

 This phenomenological model has been applied to the study of the hidden-charm decay properties for the multiquark states in the literature~\cite{Wang:2019spc,Xiao:2019spy,Wang:2020prk,Han:2022fup}.
 For simplicity, the wave functions of the initial and final state hadrons, i.e. $A,\ B, \ C$, are adopted in the form of single harmonic oscillator.
 They are determined by fitting the wave functions calculated from our potential model.
 The partial decay width of $A\to BC$ is given by